Overview

 Student’s Feedback Form

-My plan was to make students they were superheros who had descended on earth to solve some common problems humans face every day, such as communicating clearly, collaborating purposefully, developing courage to do difficult tasks, living a disciplined life etc.
+My plan a simulation activity for students wherein they were to play superheros who had descended on earth to solve some common problems humans face every day, such as communicating clearly, collaborating purposefully, developing courage to do difficult tasks, living a disciplined life etc. badges, and leaderboards, to motivate students to engage with the material more deeply.

 Steps to run the sessions and methodology to be followed prior, during and after the gaming sessions were developed.

-I took the help of Visual designers to create role-badges to be used during the sessions, virtue cards to be given after the session as rewards, posters, and charts.
+I took the help of visual designers to create role-badges to be used during the sessions, virtue cards to be given after the session as rewards, posters, and charts.

 Post session assessment included providing the students with SWOT analysis sheets to test their strengths, weaknesses, opportunities they got, and the threats they might have felt.